paitiewfrance/paitiewfrance.github.io/tour-provence/the-french-riviera-by-the-seaside.md

 Dinner and check-in at hotel in Marseille.

 ### Day 2: Marseille
+Marseille oldest city in France la canebiere - le port - the market lunch bouillabaisse
 Dinner and night in Marseille

-### Day 3: The Calanques creeks - Cassis
+### Day 3: The Calanques creeks of Cassis - Cassis
+After breakfast, head on to Cassis.
+Admire the beautifull traditional pastel paint houses lined with the fishing boats.
+Stroll inside the narrow streets of the village, feel the atmosphere of a Provencal fisherman village, and take a walk to the picturesque harbor.

+After lunch, take a boat trip the whole afternoon and visit 9 Calanques creeks, a series of valleys formed from ancient river mouths and made almost entirely of brilliant white limestone and blue lagoon water.
+The blue sky above us, you will have lots picture opportunities of the French Riviera at it's best.

 Dinner and night in Cassis

-### Day 4:  Cassis - The Corniche de Crêtes coastal road
-After breakfast, head on by walk to the picturesque hardor of Cassis.
-Admire this unique traditional pastel paint houses lign witht the fishing boats.
-Take
-Dinner and night in

-### Day 5: le Castellet - The Giens peninsula
+### Day 4:  Day 5: le Castellet - The Giens peninsula
+Lunch at lt Castlellet

-Dinner and night at Port-Grimaud
+Dinner and night at Grimaud.

-### Day 6: Grimaud - Port Grimaud - St Tropez
+### Day 5 : Grimaud - Port Grimaud - St Tropez
 After lbreakfast, discover Grimaud,  a charming perched medieval town sitting above the plain of Cogolins.
 Stroll along the cobbled streets,  the ancient stone houses and bulding, and wander the Chateau de Grimaud, the 11the century fortress offering a spendid view over the countryside.

-Dinner and night in St Tropez

-### Day 7: L'esterel - Cannes
+Road to cannes by Esterel - St Raphael - Frejus - Agay - La Trayas and Theoule-sur-Mer

 Dinner and night in Cannes

-### Day 8: The Lerins island - Antibes
+### Day 6: Cannes - The Lerins island
-After breakfast,
+After breakfast, head to Cannes, take a walk to La Croisette, beautiful avenue where leads to the famous International Movie Festival each year.
+We will take a walk and climb to the Suquet district,  a picturesque hill seatings representing the original fishing village, and admire a spendid view over the port of Cannes.

+Next, proceed to the pier for a 30 minutes boat cruise to reach the most preserved island of Cannes, Sainte-Honorat.
+We will have a last great lunch together and will give a visit to the superb Abbey surrounding by a large vineyards where the small community of monks spend life between prayers and elaborating their own red and white wine ( which you can purchase of course ).
+The scenary of this small island, under pine trees, vineyards, blue sky and ocean,  will offer you fine photo opportunities.

-We will head on to Antibes for checkin
+We will head on to Antibes for checkin.
 Dinner and night in Antibes

-### Day 9: Antibes - Biot - Saint-Paul-de-Vence - Nice
+### Day 7:  Antibes - Biot - Saint-Paul-de-Vence - Nice

 After breakfast, we will start visiting the old town of Antibes.
 Stroll inside narrow paved streets, the andrones passing underneath old houses, wander the provencial covered market and admire the superb view offer from the Grimaldi castle housing the Picasso Museum.
 We will take a walk to the Port Vauban and admire lots suitably impressive oversized yachts.